keshavcodex/shutdown-manager/README.md

 - shutdown (in 2 minutes)
 - restart (instantly)

 **The windows firewall defender might suggest it as a virus because of exe file, but you can see the source to confirm.
-And if you want you can use the source code only and compile by you own in any IDE (e.g. VScode).**
+And if you want you can use the source code only and compile by your own in any IDE (e.g. VScode).**